crumjo/media-server-connection-instructions/README.md

 * **Jellyfin and Tailscale are two completely separate accounts.
 Tailscale is a VPN that allows you to reach the server and Jellyfin is the actual login that gets you into the server**
 * **Please do not share logins, I can only have so many people on the tailscale free tier**
 * **Enjoy my media server to the fullest extent but be mindful that streaming uses my hardware and internet bandwidth, I would appreciate not letting it run when you aren't using it**

+## FAQ

+**Q:** How to reduce Swiftfin buffering?
+**A:** Try switching the video player to "Native" under "Video Player Type".

+**Q:** Can I install this on multiple devices?
+**A:** Yes, simply install and log in to Tailscale on your other device.
+There is a two login limit on all Jellyfin accounts by default, let me know if you need more and I can change it.

+**Q.** Can you download _<insert show / movie here>_ for me?
+**A.** Probably, but I am running low on space so there isn't room for everything.
+I will try my best though.

 ## Wrapping Up